swimos/swimos-docs/src/_rust-server/map-lanes.md

 # Use cases

-Map Lanes are used for maintaining key-value state mappings.
-They are useful for storing and propagating changes to record-like data structures at a granular level.
+Map Lanes are used for maintaining key-value state pairs.
 Common usecases are:

 - Storing key-value mapping that are replicated to all uplinks attached to the lane.
 - Storing time series data.
 The key in the map may be used to represent the time of an event and the value may be the corresponding event.